Nicholene/Diet_Detective/README.md

 * H2 Database: The in-memory database used.
 * cURL and JSON: Used for API communication.
 * GitHub: Used for version control and collaboration.
+* Stackoverflow: Used for design ideas and inspiration.